Miracle Valley shootout: Van explosion

-On September 10, 1981, a homemade bomb accidentally detonated in a 12-passenger van as it headed on Hwy 92 from Miracle Valley towards Sierra Vista.
+On September 10, 1981, a homemade bomb accidentally detonated in a twelve-passenger van as it headed on Hwy 92 from Miracle Valley towards Sierra Vista.
 The van was owned by a William Thomas Jr. Passenger and church member Steven Lindsey was killed instantly when the bomb detonated while on his lap.
 Three other passengers were injured, all of whom left the scene before law enforcement officers arrived.
 The highway was closed for a full day while investigations were conducted by local and federal officials.
-Three undetonated bombs were found in the van's remains, one with 6 sticks of dynamite, as well as batteries, fuses, and wires.
+Three undetonated bombs were found in the van's remains, one with six sticks of dynamite, as well as batteries, fuses, and wires.

 Pastor Thomas claimed the bombs were planted by law enforcement officials.
 The ATF had previously inspected the church property and found a cache of dynamite, which was not illegal at the time.
 Records of a nearby dynamite company and newspaper articles at the time quoted unidentified sources indicated that church members bought the dynamite found in the van.
 Thomas stated the church members did not know how to make a bomb and that the dynamite was purchased for a church-owned mine.
 There is no record of the church owning a mine.
 It was speculated that the occupants of the van were on their way to Sierra Vista to release church member Sherman McCane by blowing up vehicles as a distraction before blowing out the wall of the station where he was being held on charges of assault and carrying a concealed weapon.

 Removal of children

-In late 1981 Lester Triplett contacted authorities in Arizona in attempt to retrieve his four children whom had been spirited away from their Mississippi home by his daughter, Susie Mae McCane (wife of Sherman McCane).
+In late 1981 Lester Triplett contacted authorities in Arizona in attempt to retrieve his four children, who had been spirited away from their Mississippi home by his daughter, Susie Mae McCane (wife of Sherman McCane).
 Triplett was their legal guardian and his daughter had misrepresented her guardianship and fraudulently enrolled them in the local school.
 The school suspended the students and several more when similar questions about their guardianship became known.
 The children were then home-schooled at the church.

 When deputies tried to enforce a court order to retrieve three of the children from the church, they were surrounded by a group of church members while the children were removed.
 After tense negotiations with Pastor Thomas, the children were released to the custody of their father.
 While retrieving Lora Triplett from her high school, church students surrounded and violently attacked the deputies.
 Seven were arrested.
 After a court hearing, Triplett was given permission to take his four children back to Mississippi.
 Susie Mae McCane was later charged with and acquitted of perjury regarding this matter.